 Living in an HOA neighborhood also means that there are certain regulations you must observe.
-These regulations are there with the comfort of everyone in mind.
+These regulations exist with the comfort of everyone in mind.
 This means that if a neighbor is hosting loud parties, in violation of an HOA covenant, then you have the means to deal with them.

 Not only do you get to talk to your fellow homeowners during HOA meetings, but you can also chat them up as well during parties and social gatherings.
-And your kids can often make friends as they share the common amenities like the community pool, walking trail, or the tennis courts.
+And your kids can often make friends as they share the common amenities like the community pool, walking trail, or tennis courts.

+Is HOA a waste of money?
 As someone who is paying out their hard-earned money every time the HOA fees are due, you surely want to know where your money goes.

 The best way to understand where your HOA fees go is by asking for a copy of your HOA budget.
 This budget should provide you with a breakdown of the various expenses that your HOA incurs.